The Path to Parenthood: Exploring Your Options

 Our hearts are bursting with joy and love for this precious little girl!
 Our family is complete, and again, I definitely have you to thank for that.
 If you weren’t so kind, supportive and helpful when I initially reached out to Donor Nexus we wouldn’t be holding our daughter in our arms.
 We would probably still be reaching out to other places and barely getting any responses back, or being put on 2-3 year wait lists.
 I can’t tell you how happy we all are, and I hope you know what an important role you play in the lives of people searching for donor embryos and how much it’s appreciated!

-Donor Matching and Finding the Right Donor
+Finding the Right Donor

 Factors to Consider When Choosing a Donor